moding-il/bizdoc.core/README.md

 Issus can be submitted [here](https://github.com/moding-il/bizdoc.core/issues).

-> Product updates are relesed pariodically as npm and Nuget packages.
+> Product updates are released pariodically as npm and Nuget packages.